kubovy/raspi-w2812-android/README.md

-# Raspi W2812 Light App
+# DevOps Light Controller App

-A quite simple android app for controlling the [Raspi W2812 Light](https://blog.kubovy.eu/2018/02/11/status-light-with-raspberry-pi-zero-and-w2812-led-strip/)
+A quite simple android app for controlling the [DevOps Light](https://blog.kubovy.eu/2018/02/11/status-light-with-raspberry-pi-zero-and-w2812-led-strip/)

 In the beginning it shows you the list of paired devices where you need to pick the one representing the [Raspi W2812 Light](https://blog.kubovy.eu/2018/02/11/status-light-with-raspberry-pi-zero-and-w2812-led-strip/).
 Note